couchbase/couchdbx-app/makedmg/README.txt

 into the "Applications" folder.
 You can start the Couchbase Server application from within the "/Applications" directory.

-Notes:
+This is a self-contained installation of Couchbase Server.

+  * To install the server, you must first copy it into /Applications (or any other writeable location in the filesystem.)
+It will not start up correctly from a read-only location such as the disk image.
+    After that, please unmount the disk image.

-1- Please do make sure you have erased the previous Membase/Couchbase installation from "~/Library/Application Support/Couchbase" and "~/Library/Application Support/Membase"
+  * Before you start the server for the first time, please do make sure you have erased any previous (1.8) Membase/Couchbase settings by deleting "~/Library/Application Support/Couchbase" and "~/Library/Application Support/Membase".

-2- The application will not start if you attempt to run the server without copying to a writeable disk.
-The dmg file which contains "Couchbase Server.app" is a read-only format and the server needs to be deployed on a writable volume.
-3- Couchbase CLI tools (cbstats,cbrestore,cbworkloadgen) are available here:
-/Applications/Couchbase\ Server.app/Contents/Resources/couchbase-core/bin
+  * To start the server, simply launch the application.

+  * Click the Couchbase icon in the menu bar to access menu commands.

+  * To stop the server, choose "Quit Couchbase Server" from the menu.